 One important regulatory reform is the "Key Attributes of Effective Resolution Regimes for Financial Institutions," which set out the core elements for the resolution of financial institutions while limiting taxpayers' exposure to loss and protecting vital economic functions.
 The Key Attributes are complemented by the formulation of supporting guidance for the resolution of non-bank financial institutions, including insurance companies and financial market infrastructures (FMIs).
 Contingency planning by the financial institutions is equally important both for supervisors as well as the resolution authority.
 It involves development of recovery plans formulated by the institution and aimed at detailing in advance the early but credible options/actions that would be taken by the concerned financial institution to restore its long-term viability if the institution's financial situation deteriorated due to idiosyncratic and market-wide stress.
-In contrast, the resolution plan sets out in advance a feasible strategy and detailed roadmap with options for orderly resolution.
+In contrast, the development of a resolution plan is the responsibility of the resolution authorities or (equivalent bodies) and sets out in advance a feasible strategy and detailed roadmap with options for orderly resolution.
 The process of formulation of recovery and resolution plans in advance would give a clear picture of the feasibility of resolvability of the financial institution.
 It is important that at least the domestic SIFIs are brought within the framework.
 The objective of crisis management policies is to seek to prevent serious domestic or international financial instability that would have an adverse impact on the real economy.
 While financial crisis management remains a domestic competence, the growing interactions between national financial systems require international cooperation by authorities.
-Home authorities should lead work with the key host authorities to look at the practical barriers to achieving coordinated action in the event of a financial crisis involving cross-border banking groups.
+Home authorities should lead work with the key host authorities to look at the practical barriers to achieving coordinated action in the event of a financial crisis involving cross-border Financial Institutions.

-The seminar will inform participants about the need to keep abreast of the above developments and be ready for the implementation challenges.
+The seminar will inform participants about the need to keep abreast of the above developments and afford them an opportunity to share experiences on implementation challenges.
 It will offer participants the opportunity to review and discuss key aspects of the resolution process including recent developments by the international standard setting bodies such as the BCBS and FSB.
 It will strive to find internationally coordinated solutions that take account of the impact of the crisis on the financial systems and real economies of other countries, drawing on information, arrangements and plans developed ex-ante.
 In the aftermath of the global financial crisis, these issues have rapidly risen to the top of international and regional policy agendas.
-Reforms initiated in crisis management target the improvement of powers and tools for dealing with weak banks with a particular emphasis on SIFIs.
+Reforms initiated in crisis management target the improvement of powers and tools for dealing with weak banks as well as other SIFIs.
 The seminar will address the following: